 These components can be installed on a single machine or distributed across multiple servers.
 We will take a look at each of the individual components associated with master servers for Kubernetes clusters in this section.

-etcd project, developed by the CoreOS team, is a lightweight, distributed key-value store that can be distributed across multiple nodes.
+One of the fundamental components that Kubernetes needs to function is a globally available configuration store.
+The etcd project, developed by the team at CoreOS (operating system), is a lightweight, distributed key-value store that can be configured to span across multiple nodes.